-At the time of registration, the following must be presented:
+At the time of Kindergarten registration. please present the following:

-- Proof of residency, such as a PG&E bill; recent water, sewage or garbage bill; current rental agreement; escrow papers less than 45 days from closing; recent property tax payment receipt, recent pay check stub; voter registration card; or a certified copy of the Voter Registration Application Form.
+• Proof of residency, such as a recent PG&E bill; recent water, sewage or garbage bill; current rental agreement; recent property tax payment receipt; recent pay check stub; escrow papers that indicate a closing date with in 45 days; voter registration card; or a certified copy of the voter registration application form;

-In addition, for income-eligible families, children may qualify for a Child Health and Disability Prevention Program (CHDP) physical free of charge at the sites listed in the box.
+In addition, if you are eligible, your child may qualify for a Child Health & Disability Prevention Program (CHDP) physical free of charge at the site listed above.
 CHDP physicals are done by appointment only.

 The Hepatitis B series (3 shots) are also required for children entering kindergarten.
 Effective July 1, 2001, all entering kindergarten children are required to receive the Chickenpox vaccine (varicella) or have documented proof (by a healthcare professional) that they have had the disease.
 Any student registering in California schools from out of state, grades 1-12, without documentation of having had Chickenpox, will also need the varicella vaccine.
 Registrations will not be completed without proof of the above immunizations.
-For your convenience, Clovis Unified School District, in cooperation with the State Department of Health and the Fresno County Health Services Agency offers free immunizations during the school year if your child is not up-to-date.
+For your convenience, Clovis Unified School District, in cooperation with the State Department of Health and the Fresno County Health Services Agency offers free immunizations for eligible children during the school year at our Children’s Health Center.
 Health Centers are available at the sites listed below.

 All foreign student immunization records are to be reviewed by our Children’s Health Center prior to enrollment.

 - Immunization Law SB 277 took effect Jan.
 1, 2016 and now requires all students to be immunized at the entry grade-level points of kindergarten and seventh grade.

 - Personal Belief Exemptions, or PBEs, will no longer be offered.